Joe Jonas Seen Making Out With Sophie Turner In Bowling Alley

-According to the Daily Mail, Joe Jonas and his fiance Sophie Turner had some serious PDA going on at an outing in a bowling alley.
+According to the Daily Mail, Joe Jonas and his fiancee Sophie Turner had some serious PDA going on at an outing in a bowling alley.

-A night out with the family became very romantic for the two lovebirds Turner and Joe.
+A night out with the family became very romantic for lovebirds Turner and Joe.
 The two were seen getting up close and personal over the weekend during a night at the bowling alley.

 They were accompanied by Joe’s brothers Kevin and Nick.
-Though while Joe had his woman with him, the other brothers were going stag for the evening.
+Though Joe had his woman with him, the other brothers were going stag for the evening.

 It’s unclear where Kevin or Nick’s spouses were.
 Some fans speculate that it may have been intended as a night out for the boys following the successful release of their music video and Turner spoiled it by tagging along.

-Though from eye witness accounts it seemed like the other brothers were enjoying themselves as everyone was joking and laughing.
-So if fan speculation is true then the brothers took Turner’s presence in stride anyway.
+Though from eyewitness accounts, it seemed like the other brothers were enjoying themselves as everyone was joking and laughing.
+So if fan speculation is true, then the brothers took Turner’s presence in stride anyway.

-The four were enjoying a game and between tosses Turner and Joe were seen locking lips on more than one occasion.
+The four were enjoying a game and between tosses, Turner and Joe were seen locking lips on more than one occasion.

-The increased paparazzi attention in the Jonas brothers is hardly surprising given their momentous news that they were getting the band back together after ten years to release a new song.
+The increased paparazzi attention in the Jonas brothers is hardly surprising given the momentous news that they were getting the band back together after 10 years to release a new song.

 The new song “Sucker” is proving to be a big hit with fans and a great return for the boys.
 The music video, which released Thursday, is a quirky, fun ride.